yauh/ansible-role-hardening/README.md

 The variables that can be passed to this role and a brief description about them are as follows.

-	hardening:
+	hardening_user:
-	  user: username                 # new user account that gets created
+	  id: username                   # new user account that gets created
 	  password: password             # password to be used
+	  shell: user shell              # the user shell to use
-	  admin_email: admin@example.org # where to send logwatch emails
+	hardening_admin_email: admin@example.org # where to send logwatch emails
+	hardening_strong_ciphers: whether to only allow very string ciphers.

+You might not want to use only strong ciphers if you use other clients than openssh to connect to the servers.
+Examples include vzmigrate, and paramiko which is used by fabric.
+These programs would not be able to connect to the server if only the strongest ciphers are active.

 Examples
 ========